tpcofficial/big-oauth2/.github/CONTRIBUTING.md

 ### Issue and Pull Request Labels

 This section lists the labels we use to help us track and manage issues and pull requests.
-Most labels are used across all Atom repositories, but some are specific to `atom/atom`.
+Most labels are used across all big-oauth2 repositories, but some are specific to `tpcofficial/big-oauth2`.

 [GitHub search](https://help.github.com/articles/searching-issues/) makes it easy to use labels for finding groups of issues or pull requests you're interested in.
-For example, you might be interested in [open issues across `atom/atom` and all Atom-owned packages which are labeled as bugs, but still need to be reliably reproduced](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Aatom+label%3Abug+label%3Aneeds-reproduction) or perhaps [open pull requests in `atom/atom` which haven't been reviewed yet](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+repo%3Aatom%2Fatom+comments%3A0).
-To help you find issues and pull requests, each label is listed with search links for finding open items with that label in `atom/atom` only and also across all Atom repositories.
+For example, you might be interested in [open issues across `tpcofficial/big-oauth2` and all TPC-owned packages which are labeled as bugs, but still need to be reliably reproduced](is:open is:issue user:tpcofficial label:bug label:needs-reproduction) or perhaps [open pull requests in `atom/atom` which haven't been reviewed yet](https://github.com/search?q=is%3Aopen+is%3Apr+repo%3Atpcofficial%2Fbig-oauth2+comments%3A0).
+To help you find issues and pull requests, each label is listed with search links for finding open items with that label in `tpcofficial/big-oauth2` only and also across all Atom repositories.
 We  encourage you to read about [other search filters](https://help.github.com/articles/searching-issues/) which will help you write more focused queries.

 The labels are loosely grouped by their purpose, but it's not required that every issue has a label from every group or that an issue can't have more than one label from the same group.

-Please open an issue on `atom/atom` if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.
+Please open an issue on `tpcofficial/big-oauth2` if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.